NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

 The usual experience goes something like this: create a connection, then grab a channel, declare an exchange and a queue and bind those two.
 After that, you need to create a consumer that listens to events that are routed to the queue.

 All this is gone.
-With dapr, events are routed to a regular web API endpoint.
+With Dapr, events are routed to a regular web API endpoint.

 1. Our next step is to prepare the `Users` app, enabling the sidecar to send events to the app.
 2. Add a few configuration lines to the `Program.cs` file.